KeyviDev/keyvi/doc/usage/Crashcourse.md

 Compile:

-    keyvicompiler -i in -o compiled.keyvi -d key-only
+    keyvi compile <input_file> compiled.kv key-only

 Dump:

-    keyviinspector -i compiled.keyvi -o compiled.out
+    keyvi dump compiled.kv dump.out

-After dumping, open the file compiled.out in a text editor, it should contain your data.
+After dumping, open the file dump.out in a text editor, it should contain your data.

 Check questions:
  * What is the difference to your input file?